Last update: 11.02.2018

 Many VPNs are beating their chest and claiming they have a “zero logging” policy.
 Sounds very nice, but most are simply lying or at the very least “massaging the truth”.
 It’s therefore lovely to see VyprVPN state very clearly what data they keep or don’t keep.
-With that said, they do log a bit too much, including timestamps, bandwidth, and your IP address.
+A few months ago, they publicly switched to a no-log policy, after years of keeping minimal logs.

 The service has excellent speeds that rival some of the strongest VPNs on the market today.
 They have 700+ servers in over 70 locations around the world – far from the most, but also not shabby.
 Apparently, the server list is not an obstacle to offering lightning fast connections.